Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 ## Goals and Audience

 The following demo is for Tanzu field team members to see how various components of Tanzu and OSS ecosystem come together to build a modern application platform.
-We will highlight two different roles of the platform team and the application team's dev ops role.
+We will highlight two different roles of the platform team and the application team's devops role.
 This could be delivered as a presentation and demo.
-Or it could be extended to include having the audience actually deploy the full solution on their own using their cloud resources.
+Or it could be extended to include having the audience actually deploy the full solution on their own using thier cloud resources.
 The latter would be for SE’s and likely require a full day.

 What we do have is a combination of open source and proprietary components, with a bias towards providing VMware built/signed OSS components by default, with flexibility to swap components and flexible integrations.